-It is important that before considering the ‘do’s and don’ts’ of wheelchair repair we understand and explore how to maintain the wheelchair.
-Topics such as correct storage, battery maintenance, cleaning and regularly checking the wheelchair enable you to ensure the product remains safe and productive in the long-term.
+Before considering the ‘do’s and don’ts’ of wheelchair repair, it is important that we understand and explore how to maintain your wheelchair.
+Correct storage, battery maintenance, cleaning and regularly checking your wheelchair for damage will ensure your wheelchair remains safe and productive in the long-term.

-It is suggested that review your UM/SM to know the frequency of controls, so you can check of the wheelchair to pick up on any issues before they become too problematic.
+It’s a good idea to review your user or service manual to familiarise yourself with the frequency of controls, so you can spot any issues with your wheelchair before they become too problematic.
 Things to look out for include:

-- The wheelchair may feel more difficult to push in idle mode
+- The wheelchair feeling more difficult to push in idle mode

-- Brakes might not securely hold the wheelchair as well as they should
+- Brakes not holding the wheelchair securely or as well as they should

 - Tears in material